We have a duty to review and assess air quality in New Forest, in accordance with Government guidance.

 We carry out assessments for the following pollutants in accordance with the National Air Quality Strategy:

 The pollutants of interest in New Forest are mainly sourced from vehicles and industry.
-Along Southampton Water much of the shoreline is influenced by industrial development, with the landscape being dominated by one of the largest petrochemical complexes in Europe.
+Much of the shoreline on Southampton Water is influenced by industrial development, with the landscape being dominated by one of the largest petrochemical complexes in Europe.

 Various monitoring techniques are used including real time monitoring and diffusion tubes, which give pollutant concentrations over an averaging period.